watertap-org/watertap/docs/technical_reference/unit_models/boron_removal.rst

 **Users can name the 'Components' however they want, but they must also provide the unit model with a mapping of component names to an associated state variable name used in the property package**

-**State variables must have 'H2O', 'Boron', and 'Borate'.
+**State variables must have 'H2O', 'Boron', 'Borate', and 'Caustic_Cation'.
 All other components are optional**

 Degrees of Freedom and Variables
 --------------------------------
-Aside from the inlet feed state variables (i.e., temperature, pressure, component molar flowrates),

-the boron removal model has 1 additional degree of freedom that the user must specify.
+Aside from the inlet feed state variables (i.e., temperature, pressure, component molar flowrates), the boron removal model has 2 additional degree of freedoms that the user must specify.

 .. csv-table::